Zesky665/basketball-action-recognition/README.md

 ### Dataset

-1. Download the dataset from the follwoing link: https://www.kaggle.com/datasets/antocommii/spacejam-action-recognition
+1. Download the dataset from the following link: https://www.kaggle.com/datasets/antocommii/spacejam-action-recognition

 The link provided in the original repo seems to have some issue with it.